IBM/store-and-query-unstructured-json-cockroachdb-operator-rhm/README.md

     Forwarding from [::1]:26257 -> 26257
     ```

-1. Download and open the notebook [Store-and-query-unstructured-Json-CockroachDB.ipynb](Store-and-query-unstructured-Json-CockroachDB.ipynb) in your local machine. <!--EM: Where do they access this notebook?
-Is it on our public IBM GH?-->
+1. Download and open the notebook [Store-and-query-unstructured-Json-CockroachDB.ipynb](https://github.com/IBM/store-and-query-unstructured-json-cockroachdb-operator-rhm/blob/master/Store-and-query-unstructured-Json-CockroachDB.ipynb) in your local machine.

     We are using the <http://dummy.restapiexample.com/api/v1/employees> API for demonstration purpose.